top of page

 Mark Belloni

 The Italianate style became popular in both urban and rural settings and was adapted for everything from modest homes to grand country estates.
 There are two main hallmarks of the style that make it easy to identify.
-First, tall and narrow windows topped with crowns, pediments, or arches are almost always present.
-Second, the eaves (the edges of a roof that extend beyond the walls) in Italianate structures have wide overhangs and are embellished with decorative cornices and brackets.
+First, tall and narrow windows topped with crowns, pediments, or arches are typically present.
+Second, the eaves—the projecting edges of a roof beyond the walls—in Italianate structures have wide overhangs and are embellished with decorative cornices and brackets.

 The style was also commonly used for commercial buildings.
-In fact, it is one of the most recognizable styles in the thousands of late 19th-century downtown business districts throughout the United States.
-If you visit a historic Main Street in any Midwestern town, you are almost guaranteed to see the Italianate style.
+In fact, it is one of the most recognizable forms in the thousands of late 19th-century downtown business districts throughout the United States.
+If you visit a historic Main Street in any Midwestern town, you are almost guaranteed to see an Italianate.

 A two-story Italianate house with a low-pitched, hipped roof, wide overhanging eaves supported by ornate brackets, and tall, narrow windows topped with decorative crowns.
 The house features light-colored siding with contrasting trim, a small front porch, and a wrought iron fence enclosing the yard.
 An American flag hangs by the front door, and the house is surrounded by greenery and trees, blending into a rural or suburban setting.